andreasjordan/PowerShell-for-DBAs/README.md

 Are there other database systems that I should add here?

-## What client operating systems do I use?
+## What operating systems do I use?

-Today I work mostly with Windows, so this can all be installed on a single Windows server or a small lab with Windows systems.
-But I also use WSL2 on Windows 10 with an Ubuntu image to test all clients from Linux as well.
-So you will find information about PowerShell 5.1 and 7.2 on Windows and PowerShell 7.2 on Linux.
-And it should work on MacOS as well.

-I created [InstallAllClients.ps1](./PowerShell/InstallAllClients.ps1) for my lab - there you will find the exact versions and libraries I have tested with.
+For the server part I now use docker to have a simple way to set up all the different database systems the same way.

-While setting up all databases on docker, I also set up two PowerShell containers and tested from there.
+For the client part I try to support both Windows and Linux, and I use both PowerShell 5.1 and 7.3.
+While setting up all databases on docker, I also set up a PowerShell container and test from there.
 See [SetupServerWithDocker.ps1](./PowerShell/SetupServerWithDocker.ps1) for details.

 ## What sample data do I use?